2019 North Dakota State Bison football team

 The 2019 North Dakota State Bison football team represented North Dakota State University in the 2019 NCAA Division I FCS football season.
 They were led by first-year head coach Matt Entz.
 The team played in the Fargodome in Fargo, North Dakota, for the 27th season as members of the Missouri Valley Football Conference (MVFC).
 They entered the season as defending national champions, having won seven of the prior eight FCS titles.
 In 2019, the Bison finished the regular season 12–0, the second consecutive undefeated Bison season, and won their ninth consecutive MVFC title.
 They received an automatic qualifying bid to the FCS playoff tournament and were seeded as the No. 1 team.
 The Bison then went 4–0 in the FCS playoffs to finish 16–0 as FCS champions, becoming the first team at any level of college football to finish a season 16–0 since Yale in 1894.
 They also extended their FCS-record winning streak to 37 games.

-Previous season

-In 2018, the Bison finished the regular season 11–0, the first undefeated Bison season since the 2013 campaign, and won their 9th consecutive MVFC Title.
-They received an automatic qualifying bid to the FCS Playoff Tournament and were seeded as the No. 1 Team.
-The Bison then went 4–0 in the FCS playoffs to finish 15–0 and FCS Champions.